strelss/Discriminant-analysys---classification/README.md

-Discriminant-analysys --- classification
+Discriminant-analysys --- classification\

-in developer
+in developing